ani-laliashvili/pong/README.md

 # pong

-This is an implementation of the pong game using the Turtle module.
+This is an OOP implementation of the pong game using the Turtle module.